Cyrodwd/aesthetic-echo/README.md

 # Compiling

-To compile Color Echo, make sure you have a C compiler installed on your system:
+To compile Aesthetic Echo, make sure you have a C compiler installed on your system:

 ```bash
 make